 When visiting destinations, I usually have a general idea of what the focus of my visit will be.
 Whether it be history, architecture, nature, unusual landscapes or something else, there’s going to be something that draws my interest.

 With that said, the places that I dined and drank at were a considerably varied bunch.
-Here are 4 very different restaurants or cafes that I visited when dining in Cluj Napoca and that I would happily recommend.
+Here are four very different restaurants or cafes that went to eat in Cluj-Napoca and that I would happily recommend.

 Le Petit Paris – Casual Dining